JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

 If you already have prepared a base directory and a configuration file, you can skip to step 4.
 Otherwise follow the steps below.
-You will typically want to run this on **your local machine** and not a remote cluster.
+You might find it easier to run the setup (which esentially created a specific directory structure of APSIM templates & GeoJSON files) on **your local machine** and not a remote cluster.
 You can transfer the final setup to the cluster after creation.
+In this case, make sure you have installed the python requirements + the vercye package locally, as descriped in the [setup](../index.md#Setup).

 ## 1. Defining Regions of Interest